-In common with much of the sector HE has seen a decline in the last two years although a slight increase is expected in 2020/21.
-However, the college is realigning HE provision to be more skills based and responsive to the local need, a major part of which will be the Institute of Technology.
-This final approval of the Institute of Technology by the Department for Education is excellent news for Cornwall.
-It will help fund a state-of-the-art new £7 million facility on our Truro campus to provide a range of local progression opportunities into higher education and apprenticeship provision.
+In common with much of the sector, traditional HE has seen a decline in the last three years although we are expecting 100 additional enrolments in 2021 for nursing associates higher level apprenticeships, which will then show growth.
+However, the College is realigning HE provision to be more skills based and responsive to the local need, a major part of which will be the Institute of Technology.
+This final approval of the Institute of Technology by the Department for Education was excellent news for Cornwall.
+The new state-of-the-art £7 million facility on our Truro campus is now open and will provide a range of local progression opportunities into higher education and apprenticeship provision.
 The design, in partnership with the growing group of engineering and digital businesses in Cornwall, will help meet the local higher skills needs for these important industries, offering well paid careers and making a valuable contribution to local economic growth.
-Further activity in HE will include the development of higher level and progression routes into nursing in partnership with RCHT and the University of Greenwich.
+Further activity in HE has included the development of Nursing and Allied Health provision, with Nursing and Operating Department Practitioner Degree Apprenticeships launched for September 2021.
+Further NMC approval will be sought to open the Nursing Degree to OfS fee paying students for 2022.